bitcoin21ideas/BitCal/README.md

 This page is meant to help you navigate the waters of Bitcoin Calendar and stay put for all important happenings in tha Bitcoin & Nostr communities.

-BitCal is maintained by Tony (Nostr publick key: `npub10awzknjg5r5lajnr53438ndcyjylgqsrnrtq5grs495v42qc6awsj45ys7`)
+BitCal is maintained by Tony `npub10awzknjg5r5lajnr53438ndcyjylgqsrnrtq5grs495v42qc6awsj45ys7`

 DM BitCal or Tony on Nostr to suggest new ideas or share your feedback.